courtois-neuromod/cneuromod-things/THINGS/README.md

 - ``*eyetrack.tsv.gz`` files, timestamped gaze positions per run derived from eye-tracking
 - ``*events.tsv`` files with trialwise metrics (e.g., image shown, repeat condition, memory performance, reaction time, trialwise metrics of fixation compliance), whose columns are described in ``THINGS/fmriprep/sourcedata/things/task-things_events.json``
 - the ``code`` directory with scripts to process ``*events.tsv`` files and eyetracking files (see ``THINGS/fmriprep/sourcedata/things/code/README.md`` for pipeline description and instructions to run the scripts).
-- the ``stimuli`` submodule, which includes image ratings (e.g., size, how natural) and content annotations (e.g., the presence of faces, body parts and elements of scenery; see ``THINGS/fmriprep/sourcedata/things/stimuli/annotations/README.md``), and a placeholder directory to save the THINGS image stimuli (``THINGS/fmriprep/sourcedata/things/stimuli/images_fmri``) needed to run certain scripts.
-Due to permission requirements, image files must be downloaded directly from the [THINGS initiative database](https://osf.io/jum2f/).

-Note: THINGS stimulus images are saved as a single zipped file, (``images_fmri.zip``), in the ``THINGS/fmriprep/sourcedata/things/stimuli`` submodule.
+- the ``stimuli`` submodule, which includes the THINGS image stimuli, as well as image ratings (e.g., size, how natural) and content annotations (e.g., the presence of faces, body parts and elements of scenery.
+THINGS stimulus images are saved as a single zipped file, (``images_fmri.zip``), in the ``THINGS/fmriprep/sourcedata/things/stimuli`` submodule.
 To access and use these images, follow the instructions from this submodule's README.md.
+See ``THINGS/fmriprep/sourcedata/things/stimuli/annotations/README.md``).
+Stimulus image files can also be downloaded directly from the [THINGS initiative database](https://osf.io/jum2f/).

 ## THINGS/behaviour